ricventu/dev-in-docker/README.md

 ```
 where `path/to/dev-in-docker` is the path to dev-in-docker clone

-now you can exec composer commands with `did`
+now you can exec all docker-composer commands with `did`

 ```
 did up -d --build